paulJRCurtis/risk-lab-site/content/4-detective-controls-config/1-config-setup/_index.md

 LastModifierEmail = ""
 +++

-First we need to enable AWS Config and begin tracking of your resources.
+First, we need to enable AWS Config and begin tracking of your resources.

-#### 1. Login to your AWS Account ####
+#### 1. Login to your AWS Account
-If you haven't already logon to your AWS account.
+If you haven't already logon to your AWS account, do so now.
 If you don't yet have an account go to [Start the Workshop](/risk-lab-site/1-start-workshop/)

-#### 2. Access the AWS Config Console ####
+#### 2. Access the AWS Config Console
 Select the Services dropdown on the menu bar at the top left.
-Select Config under **Management & Governance**.
+Select Config under **Management & Governance**, or search for Config using **Find Services**.

 **If this is your first time using AWS Config**
 Select {{<tile "white" "cornflowerblue" "Get started">}} from the AWS Config intro screen.